-- Incident coronary heart disease (including nonfatal MI and fatal CHD) and Stroke: Self-reported on questionnaires and medical record reviews (symptoms, electrocardiographic changes, cardiac enzyme changes)
+- Incident CHD (including nonfatal MI and fatal CHD) and Stroke: Self-reported on questionnaires and medical record reviews (symptoms, electrocardiographic changes, cardiac enzyme changes)

 - Deaths were reported by next of kin, coworkers, postal authorities, or the National Death Index, and review of death certificates for confirmed cause of death.